VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/PropAnimation_TroubleShooting.en.md

 ![PropAnimation_TroubleShooting_3](./img/PropAnimation_TroubleShooting_3.jpg)

-If behavior is strange, it is better to make the object containing HEOAnimation a child object of Position(0,0,0), Rotation(0,0,0), and Scale(1,1,1).
+If behavior is strange, it is better to make the object containing VKC Node Rotate Animation a child object of Position(0,0,0), Rotation(0,0,0), and Scale(1,1,1).

-Also, the result of adding HEOAnimation is the same as changing the Rotation of the object in Unity. <br>
+Also, the result of adding VKC Node Rotate Animation is the same as changing the Rotation of the object in Unity. <br>
 It is a good idea to check how it works on Unity before entering the values.

 ---